oxfordroadmapping/country-profiles-clean-up-zh_hant/europe/lithuania.md

 ## 通訊

 ### 電話—固定線路
-- `total subscriptions`: 250,000 (2022 est.)
+- `總訂閱數`: 250,000 (2022 est.)
-- `subscriptions per 100 inhabitants`: 9 (2022 est.)
+- `每100名居民訂閱數`: 9 (2022 est.)

 ### 電話—移動電話
-- `total subscriptions`: 3.826 million (2022 est.)
+- `總訂閱數`: 3.826 million (2022 est.)
-- `subscriptions per 100 inhabitants`: 139 (2022 est.)
+- `每100名居民訂閱數`: 139 (2022 est.)

 ### 電信系統
-- `general assessment`: Lithuania’s small telecoms market is among the more advanced in Europe, particularly given the universal access to long-term evolution (LTE) infrastructure and the extensive fiber footprint; Operator investment has been focused on fiber broadband and mobile network upgrades; Fiber is now by far the dominant fixed broadband platform, with the number of Digital Subscriber Line (DSL) and cable connections in steady decline; LTE services are available nationally, operators have made steady investments in 5G (2024)
+- `總體評估`: Lithuania’s small telecoms market is among the more advanced in Europe, particularly given the universal access to long-term evolution (LTE) infrastructure and the extensive fiber footprint; Operator investment has been focused on fiber broadband and mobile network upgrades; Fiber is now by far the dominant fixed broadband platform, with the number of Digital Subscriber Line (DSL) and cable connections in steady decline; LTE services are available nationally, operators have made steady investments in 5G (2024)
-- `domestic`: nearly 9 per 100 for fixed-line subscriptions; mobile-cellular subscriptions at 139 per 100 persons (2022)
+- `國內`: nearly 9 per 100 for fixed-line subscriptions; mobile-cellular subscriptions at 139 per 100 persons (2022)
-- `international`: country code - 370; landing points for the BCS East, BCS East-West Interlink and NordBalt connecting Lithuania to Sweden, and Latvia ; further transmission by satellite; landline connections to Latvia and Poland (2019)
+- `國際的`: country code - 370; landing points for the BCS East, BCS East-West Interlink and NordBalt connecting Lithuania to Sweden, and Latvia ; further transmission by satellite; landline connections to Latvia and Poland (2019)

 ### 廣播媒體
 public broadcaster operates 3 channels with the third channel - a satellite channel - introduced in 2007; various privately owned commercial TV broadcasters operate national and multiple regional channels; many privately owned local TV stations; multi-channel cable and satellite TV services available; publicly owned broadcaster operates 3 radio networks; many privately owned commercial broadcasters, with repeater stations in various regions throughout the country